4nbu/blog_old/source/_posts/Static-Blog-with-Hexo.md

 cd themes
 #delete the default theme
 rm -rf landscape
-#clone tranquilpeak theme under themes
+#clone Tranquilpeak theme under themes
 git clone https://github.com/LouisBarranqueiro/hexo-theme-tranquilpeak.git tranquilpeak
 #create a folder for your customizations
 mkdir customize_tranquilpeak
 ```
-Your folder should look like this screenshot after this.
+Your folder should look like this screen shot after this.
 ![Themes folder](themes_folder.png)

 Now copy the `_config.yml` and `languages\en.yml` files under `customize_tranquilpeak` folder and customize these files to match with your requirement.
 You may refer [here](https://github.com/anbuchelva/anbuchelva.github.io/tree/source/themes/customize_tranquilpeak) for sample.
 For complete customization guide refer this [link](https://github.com/LouisBarranqueiro/hexo-theme-tranquilpeak/blob/master/docs/user.md).